varnish/varnish-wiki/source/start/index.rst

 :doc:`Cache Invalidation Bundle </content/tutorials/varnish/vcl_examples>`

-Below is a list of resources that can help you understand and manage our software better!
+Below is a list of resources that can help you understand and manage Varnish better:

 1. `The Varnish Book`_ - The book is one of our best training manuals/reference sources, which includes in-depth details and exercises.
 2. `The Varnish Tutorial`_ - The tutorial explains Varnish basics and gets you started with Varnish.